Heritage Alliance of the New Silk Road

 welcome to

-5th workshop of the Heritage Alliance of the New Silk Road
+6th Workshop of the Heritage Alliance of the New Silk Roads

 The conference is open to scholars from all career stages who conduct work in Eurasia.
 We welcome papers from the perspective of contemporary area studies, history and/or archaeology that address any related themes including the following: